-The Guidance for Councillors had been reviewed and no amendments had been made, and the Committee was therefore asked to approve the Guidance and that it be incorporated in the Council's Constitution.
+The Guidance for Councillors had been reviewed and no amendments had been made, and the Committee was therefore asked to approve the Guidance and that it be

 The Gifts and Hospitality Policy for Employees had been reviewed and it had been updated to reflect the fact that the previous paper based record system had been moved to an online system which would make the process much simpler for employees.
 The Committee was requested to approve the Policy on this basis.